Data protection information

 2. Legal basis of data processing

-In the processing of personal data to fulfil a contract whose contractual party is the individual affected, Article 6 (1) lit. b GDPR serves as the legal basis.
-This also applies to processing required to implement pre-contractual measures.
+When it is necessary to process personal data in order to fulfil a contract whose contractual party the data subject is, the legal basis is Article 6, para.
+1, lit. b GDPR.
+This also applies to processing operations required in order to implement pre-contractual measures.

-If processing is required to safeguard the justified interest of the MPG or a third party and the interests, basic rights and basic freedoms of the affected individual do not outweigh the first-mentioned interest, Article 6 (1) lit. f GDPR serves as the basis for such processing.
+If processing is required in order to safeguard a legitimate interest of the MPG or a third party and if the interests, fundamental rights and fundamental freedoms of the data subject override the first-mentioned interest, the legal basis for processing is Article 6, para.
+1, lit. f GDPR.

-The affected individual's personal data are deleted or blocked as soon as the purpose of the storage ceases to apply.
-Storage can also occur if provided for by European or national legislators in EU regulations, acts or other legislation to which the MPG is subject.
-A blocking or deletion of data then occurs only if a storage period prescribed by one of the aforementioned norms expires, unless a necessity exists in relation to the further storage of the data for the arrangement of a contract or the fulfilment of a contract.
+The personal data of the data subject is erased or blocked as soon as the purpose of storage no longer applies.
+Data can also be stored if this is required under European or national legislation in EU directives, laws or other provisions to which the MPG is subject.
+Data is also blocked or erased if the retention period prescribed by the above-mentioned legislation expires, unless the data is required to be stored for longer for the purpose of concluding or performing a contract.

 Max-Planck-Gesellschaft zur Förderung der Wissenschaften e.V.
 (MPG)